radiantlogic-v8/documentation-new/documentation/operational-attributes-guide/02-general-operational-attributes.md

 ## vendorversion

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the RadiantOne version/release.
-An example would be RadiantOne 7.2.
-This is only updated with each major release, not each patch release.
+An attribute found in the rootDSE that indicates the RadiantOne version/release.
+An example would be RadiantOne v7.4.3.r59470-11152022-2222.

 ## supportedControl

-An attribute found in the rootDSE (<RLI_HOME>\vds_server\conf\rootdse.ldif) that indicates the LDAP controls and extensions that RadiantOne supports.
+An attribute found in the rootDSE that indicates the LDAP controls and extensions that RadiantOne supports.
 The values could be any combination of the following:

 -	Subtree Delete Control - 1.2.840.113556.1.4.805